Busoladadeshina/Busola-Adeshina-portfolio/final-project-part-two.md

 ## Shorthand Storyboard
 I have started a rough draft of my shorthand story including title page, introduction and brief outlines as well as some placeholders but yet to embed wireframe visualizations and implement user feedback from interviews.
+This is the link to my Shorthand Storyboard draft that is still in progress - https://preview.shorthand.com/nyFYOlvTRPYfQiUA

 # User research